dfelinto/blender-manual/manual/physics/soft_body/reference.rst

 Soft Body Cache
 ===============

-.. admonition:: Start- and Endframe
+.. note:: Start- and Endframe
-   :class: note

    The :guilabel:`Start` and :guilabel:`End` settings in the :guilabel:`Collision` panel are not only valid for the baking, but for all Soft Body simulations.
 So if your animation lasts longer than 250 frames, you have to increase the :guilabel:`End` value.